Sula Islands Regency: Administration

+Sula Islands Regency comprises twelve districts (kecamatan), tabulated below with their areas and populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages (all classed as rural desa) in each district, and its post code.

+Note: (a) including offshore islands of Pulau Dodoku and Pulau Mancaril.

 Economy

 According to government data, Sula Islands Regency's food crops include vegetables, groundnuts, cassava, sweet potatoes, durian, mangosteen and mango.
 As of 2005 the area of agriculturally active land was 24743.56 hectares with production amounting to 33,608.62 tons per year.
 Taliabu-Sanana District is the main producer of cloves, nutmeg, cocoa, copra and other coconut products.
 Fishery production is very diverse with and estimated sustainable potential of 40,273.91 tonnes per year of which only 22.8 percent is currently exploited.
 Forestry is considered a potential industry with the natural forest-based Classification Map TGHK RTRWP suggesting a forest area of 471,951.53 hectares, but much of this is protected or hard to access, due to steep slopes and transportation logistics, and the islands' main plywood company, PT Barito Pacific Timber Group (in Falabisahaya, West Mangoli) has closed.
 Industrial activity is very limited.
 There is a gold mine in East Mangoli District (at Waitina and Kawata) and coal mines are located in the peninsula of West Sulabesi District, East Taliabu and Sub Sanana (Wai Village Ipa).
 Reserves of coal are estimated around 10.4 million tonnes.